BLE-LTER/ble-handbook/email_welcome.md

 Welcome to the team!
 My name is An and along with Tim Whiteaker whom you'll meet later for sure, we are the data/information managers for the BLE LTER.
 Ask us anything about existing/upcoming BLE or LTER data, our website, mailing lists, data analysis, data munging, etc.

-I have added you to our relevant mailing lists. [ble-lter-all@utlists.utexas.edu](mailto:ble-lter-all@utlists.utexas.edu) is for general announcements to the entire group, and [ble-lter-student@utlists-utexas.edu](mailto:ble-lter-student@utlists-utexas.edu) is for students.
+I have added you to our relevant mailing lists. [ble-lter-all@utlists.utexas.edu](mailto:ble-lter-all@utlists.utexas.edu) is for general announcements to the entire group, and [ble-lter-student@utlists.utexas.edu](mailto:ble-lter-student@utlists.utexas.edu) is for students.
 You should start receiving messages from them soon, and remember that you can send your own messages (maybe an introduction?) to these groups as well.

 On [our website](https://ble.lternet.edu/) you can read more about the project and team.
 Of particular interest may be: